-First of all, many modern cameras are weather-resistant.
-But weather-resistant doesn’t mean waterproof, definitely not that.
+- First of all, many modern cameras are weather-resistant.
+But weather-resistant doesn’t mean waterproof.
 It only means that there is some protection against moisture.

-If some water gets on it, it’ll probably be okay.
-But put it in a bath, river, typhoon or something similar, and you’ll need a new camera.
+- If some water gets on it, it’ll probably be okay.
+But put it in a bath, river, typhoon, or something similar, and you’ll need a new camera.
 Got it?
 Never intentionally put water on your lens, especially near the glass.
-Here are the rest of my tips:

 - Get some cover for your camera.
 I bought a camera sleeve straight after this Shinjuku shoot!
 It covers the tops and sides and has been very handy ever since.
-In an emergency or if you are on a very tight budget, you could even use a plastic bag and cut a hole in one end.
+In an emergency, or on a very tight budget, you could even use a plastic bag and cut a hole in one end.

 - Shoot from under a roof.
-This, I think, is the best one if you shoot in the rain.
+This is the best one if you shoot in the rain.
 The deeper you can get under any cover, the better.

-- Under no circumstance, point your camera in the direction of the rain.
-You need to prevent moisture from entering your lens or getting near the front element.
+- Under no circumstances point your camera in the direction of the rain.
+You must prevent moisture from entering your lens or getting near the front element.

 Photographing in the rain can be rewarding.
 I was very hesitant to do it for a long time.
 But when I finally did, it was an excellent photographic experience.

 The results can be incredible.
-Shinjuku after the rain proved that.
 You just need to weigh the risk.
-And if you do it, take the appropriate steps to keep your camera safe (as yourself safe too!).
+And if you do it, take the appropriate steps to keep your camera safe (and yourself, too!).